 The Kunsthaus Wien

-Best known to tourists as home to the Hundertwasser Museum and a rather delightful café, the Kunst Haus Wien also houses a regular contemporary photo exhibition that I’ve always enjoyed.
+Home to the Hundertwasser Museum and a rather delightful café, the Kunst Haus Wien also houses regular contemporary art exhibitions and installations that I’ve always enjoyed.

 The building itself deserves a look in its own right, since it offers the same curved and colourful delights as its more-famous cousin, the Hundertwasserhaus.
 Except you can actually go into the Kunst Haus Wien.